 To make it as a successful Pricing Manager and Pricing analyst, there are many desirable skills/traits to have in your arsenal.

-You don’t have to be larger than life in this role but you should be straight-forward and a strategic planner.
+You don’t have to be larger than life in this role but you should be a straightforward and strategic planner.
 Be on top of your game, innovative and confident.
 Remember also, you need to be flexible in your approach.
 Be confident and competent – but leave your ego behind the moment you enter the office!

-Pricing Manager and Pricing analyst may be responsible for ensuring the productivity and efficiency in a team; as well as enforcing policies and procedures.
+Pricing Manager and Pricing analyst may be responsible for ensuring the productivity and efficiency in a team; as well as guiding the business on price policies, process and procedures.
 It also helps if you are a good communicator with excellent interpersonal skills; comfortable working both in a team and independently.
 Moreover, if you work in a team you have to be a role model for your team members.

-Like any other Pricing Analyst; a Pricing Analyst is successful only when he is a strong source of inspiration and motivation for his team members.
-You must frequently communicate with senior management to acknowledge successes, solve problems and move forward.
+Like any other pricing jobs, a Pricing Analyst is successful only when they are a strong source of inspiration and motivation for the team members and peers.
+You must frequently communicate with other teams and senior management to acknowledge successes and failures, provide options and solve problems to move the business forward.

 Why are Interpersonal Skills Important in Price Management?